The hyperbolic decrease in cost per lead test, as a program scales.

 What this means for a budget

 Front-load the gear, then plan for cheap refills.
 Buying the kits is the up-front capital expense.
 Refilling and reusing them is the operating expense, and it is small.
-The right way to budget a public dust program is not as if every home is buying a new kit.
-It is as if you are buying a small fleet of reusable instruments plus a tank of reagent.
+Don't budget a public dust program as if every home buys a new kit.
+You are buying a small fleet of reusable instruments plus a tank of reagent, and that is what the budget should look like.

 This is the model the interactive prevention-model lets you plug program-specific assumptions into.
 The curve above is the shape behind those numbers.